harrisonchiu/xray/test/README.md

-# Automated tests
+# Tests

-The folders and files for this folder are as follows:
+Unit tests that tested certain functions and functionalities in the Flask backend, front end, and training scripts.

-Describe ...
+This is to ensure that functions ran and outputted things as expected.